Feather launches a high-end furniture rental service for liminal living

 So far, no company has tapped the rental furniture market except companies that service corporate or government relocation packages, Reno says.

-“What we have going for us is that Ikea is such a pain,” says Reno.
-“There’s so much pain involved for people who are shopping at Ikea that people can see why it may be worth it.”
+“What we have going for us is that IKEA is such a pain,” says Reno.
+“There’s so much pain involved for people who are shopping at IKEA that people can see why it may be worth it.”

 Perhaps for a certain class of apartment dweller, that’s true.

 It’s the idea of being in-between days, or phases, of life.
-Liminal life is one without firm commitments to a job, a place, or a community.
+Liminal life is one without firm commitments to a job, a place or a community.
 In those days of figuring things out, people will typically move apartments multiple times, and build and tear down countless pieces of shoddily thrown together pasteboard furniture.

 The siren song of Feather’s service is that it removes even those little pain points from a liminal life.
-A person can float on with someone else’s furniture, driving someone else’s car (or taking rides in it), living in someone else’s house, and taking care of someone else’s chores.
+A person can float on with someone else’s furniture, driving someone else’s car (or taking rides in it), living in someone else’s house and taking care of someone else’s chores.

-“If we can remove the pain point, and do it for around the same price as it would cost for you to buy the item,” Reno asks rhetorically, “there’s all of those reasons why to removing the friction.”
+“If we can remove the pain point, and do it for around the same price as it would cost for you to buy the item,” Reno asks rhetorically, “there’s all of those reasons to removing the friction.”

 Buying something on Feather is much like a typical shopping experience, except your card is billed monthly.
-Furniture typically arrives in a week to ten days and is delivered and picked up by Feather affiliates (birds of a Feather?).
+Furniture typically arrives in a week to 10 days and is delivered and picked up by Feather affiliates (birds of a Feather?).

 So far the company has rented about 300 items and has been catering to Airbnb hosts, business school students and corporate relocation companies.